kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Nothing ever goes away until it has taught us what we need to know. - Pema Chödrön
+    ## I am like a falling star who has finally found her place next to another in a lovely constellation, where we will sparkle in the heavens forever. - Amy Tan